XAP-Software/XAP-Software.github.io/_posts/2022-05-21-django_postfix_email_sending.md

         return Response(serializer.data)
 ```

-Now you see, that in the `create()` function you getting data from front-end and creating message using this data.
-Also in field `from_addr` you write the address from which the `Postfix` send an email.
-Field `recipient_list` using for specifying recipients of your email.
-And in the end you are sending messages using function `send_mail()` with these params.
+Now you can see that using `create()` function you receive data from the front-end and create a message using this data.
+Also, you can fill in `from_addr` field with address which will be used by `Postfix` to send email.
+The field `recipient_list` is used for specifying recipients of your email.
+As a result, you send messages using function `send_mail()` in accordance with these params.

-Note: You need to set up `Postfix` configuration before using the above method.
+Note that you need to set up `Postfix` configuration before using the method above.